Best High-Protein Breakfast Ideas for Women Over 40 (Simple & Filling)

 Eggs & Avocado

 Eggs are one of the simplest and most effective protein sources.
 Paired with avocado, you get a combination of protein and healthy fats that actually keeps you satisfied.
+This is an easy option you can repeat without overthinking it.

 Greek Yogurt with Nuts